Tokyo 2020 - all the best stats

 |Source: Nielsen Gracenote

-Simon Gleave, head of sports analysis at Gracenote, said: "The unofficial Olympic 'Ashes' between Great Britain was won by Team GB for the fourth Games in a row but it has not been as close on gold medals between Team GB and Australia since 2008.
+Simon Gleave, head of sports analysis at Gracenote, said: "The duel between Great Britain was won by Team GB for the fourth Games in a row but it has not been as close on gold medals between Team GB and Australia since 2008.
 Great Britain now lead 17-10 against their old sporting rivals."

 What a time to be an Italian